What is a Substrate in Construction? A Comprehensive Guide

 7. Installation and Maintenance

-8. Critical for proper installation techniques.
+8. Essential for the application of proper installation techniques.

 Significance in the Construction Industry